 What's a button activity without a little gross motor skill work?
 We took turns tossing buttons into various boxes and containers.
 We talked about what made some shots easier or harder than others.
 Use language like “narrow/wide”, “distance” and “shallow/deep”.

 I hope we inspired you today.
-Follow our Valentine's Day Activities for Kids Pinterest Board for more fun filled, heart warming ideas!
 We love Valentine's Day because it is a day that celebrates friendship, kindness, and compassion!
-Simple and inexpensive are the way to go with activities for kids!
+Simple and inexpensive is the way to go with activities for kids!